Orris E. Kelly: Second military tour

 From 1962 to 1966, he served on the staff of the US Army Chaplain School, Fort Hamilton, New York.
-During the period from 1966 to 1969, he was assigned as Director, US Forces Religious Retreat Center, Berchtesgaden, Germany.
+During the period from 1966 to 1969, he was assigned as Director, U.S. Forces Religious Retreat Center, Berchtesgaden, Germany.
 In 1969, he was transferred to Vietnam in July to serve as Division Chaplain of the Fourth Infantry Division at Pleiku and An Khe.
-Reverend Kelly joined the staff of the Office Chief of Chaplains in 1970, serving first as an action officer in Plans, Programs and Policies Directorate, and later as Director.
+Kelly joined the staff of the Office Chief of Chaplains in 1970, serving first as an action officer in Plans, Programs and Policies Directorate, and later as Director.

 In 1972, he was selected to attend the Army War College, the highest level of military education in the Department of the Army.
 Concurrent with his studies at the War College, he received a Master of Science degree in Counseling from Shippensburg State College, Shippensburg, Pennsylvania.

 Returning to Washington in 1973, he was assigned to the Office of the Chief of Chaplains as Executive Officer, a position he held until July 31, 1975.

-On April 7, 1975, Reverend Kelly was nominated by President Ford for the appointment as Chief of Chaplains, Department of the Army, with promotion from lieutenant colonel to major general.
+On April 7, 1975, Kelly was nominated by President Ford for the appointment as Chief of Chaplains, Department of the Army, with promotion from lieutenant colonel to major general.
 The Senate confirmed the nomination on April 29, 1975, and promotion ceremonies were conducted on August 1, 1975, by General Walter T. Kerwin, Jr., Vice Chief of Staff of the United States Army.

-Reverend Kelly retired from the Army on July 1, 1979.
+Kelly retired from the Army on July 1, 1979.

 Post-army life

 On August 1, 1979, he assumed the position of Associate General Secretary for the Division of Chaplains and Related Ministries (DCRM).
 This is an organization part of the Board of Higher Education and Ministry of the United Methodist Church.
 During his association with DCRM, he became acquainted with the President of the Hospital Corporation of America, who asked him to become the Vice President of Pastoral Service with the responsibility for developing pastoral care programs in the 480 hospital HCA system.
 He assumed this position in 1985.

+Kelly turned 100 on July 28, 2026, and died three days later on July 31.